Pratham-1604/Pravaas-Mitra-Here-230395/README.md

 5) Historical Insights: Uses Google Palm AI to generate historical information about the place and city, enriching users' knowledge.
 6) Visual Experience: Integrates Google Places API to fetch images of specific locations, enhancing visualization.
 7) UI: Simple but elegant UI
-8) Simple auth with email and password.
+8) Simple auth with email and password using Firebase

 ## Screenshots
 ### 1. Home Page